opea-project/GenAIExamples/ChatQnA/README.md

 docker pull opea/chatqna-ui:latest
 ```

-If you want to build docker by yourself, please refer to [More Details](docker_compose/).
+If you want to build docker by yourself, please refer to `built from source`: [Guide](docker_compose/intel/cpu/xeon/README.md).
+> Note: The optional docker image **opea/chatqna-without-rerank:latest**  has not been published yet, users need to build this docker image from source.

 ### Required Models